thomas-vogel444/documentation/concepts/storage/setting-up-ebs.md

 From https://www.2daygeek.com/formatting-partitioning-and-mounting-drives-on-linux/

 Assuming you have an EC2 instance with a EBS volume attached, you need to mount the volume to the filesystem of the host system.

 The EBS volume shows up as `/ect/xvdc`.
+On Nitro based instance, it will show as `/dev/nvme1`.
+For more details, check out https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances.

+Note:
-Note: `xvd` stands for Xen Virtual block Device
+- `xvd` stands for Xen Virtual block Device
+- `nvme` stands for Non Volatile Memory Express

 ## Mounting the volume